 Options of management interventions can be divided into hillslope treatments, channel treatments and road/trail treatments39.
 Hillslope treatments include erosion barrier treatments (e.g., erosion control mats, log barriers, fibre/straw rolls or coir logs, silt fences), which can be made from natural or man-made materials and are very well-established methods to control erosion.
 Hillslope treatments also include cover applications, such as dry or wet mulch, slash spreading, seeding, and soil scarification (with seeding)39.
-These treatments are generally designed to slow the flow of runoff and store the soil locally. increasing infiltration and ponding, and reducing sedimentation and turbidity downstream37.
-Channel treatments are in-water interventions designed for different purposes, including trapping silt, debris and sediment, attenuate flows, stabilise streams and their banks to avoid further damage39.
+These treatments are generally designed to slow the flow of runoff and store the soil locally, increasing infiltration and ponding, and reducing sedimentation and turbidity downstream37.
+Channel treatments are in-water interventions designed for different purposes. including trapping silt, debris and sediment, attenuate flows, stabilise streams and their banks to avoid further damage39.
 These include dams, tree felling in-stream, bank armouring, grade stabilisers, debris basins and channel deflectors39.
 Finally, road and trail treatments are interventions aimed at reducing erosion of roads and trails, preventing a concentration of water flow on them (which would ruin the road surface), as well as preventing stream diversion39.
 These interventions include out sloping, overflow structures, debris deflectors and culvert modifications39.
 Usually, in-channel and road/trail treatments work more effectively when paired with hillslope treatments39.

+Figure 15.
+Tree canopy slowly recovering from bushfires, Moreton National Park, NSW. © OceanWatch Australia
-• Invest in R&D in this space, particularly with the focus of developing techniques that rely solely on the use of natural and biodegradable materials at appropriate scales.

-• Assess local fish habitat and ensure a good level of connectivity amongst patches and refugia.
-Increase habitat quality as much as possible to increase the resilience of local wildlife to post-bushfire events.

-• Precise terrain and soil properties mapping to identify areas most prone to erosion.
-Pair this modelling with fire proneness of areas of interest.

-• Evaluate the construction of permanent barriers to control flooding and debris flows areas of interest (e.g., near the habitat of endangered and specialist fish)
+- Invest in R&D in this space, particularly with the focus of developing techniques that rely solely on the use of natural and biodegradable materials at appropriate scales. - Assess local fish habitat and ensure a good level of connectivity amongst patches and refugia.
+Increase habitat quality as much as possible to increase the resilience of local wildlife to postbushfire events. - Precise terrain and soil properties mapping to identify areas most prone to erosion.
+Pair this modelling with fire propeness of areas of interest. - Evaluate the need for construction or removal of barriers to control flooding and debris flows areas of interest (e.g., near the habitat of endangered and specialist fish) - Reinforce fencing - Create guidelines and best practices for erosion control at the local level, including costing and negative consequences of using each technique

-• Reinforce fencing

-• Create guidelines and best practices for erosion control at the local level, including costing and negative consequences of using each technique

-Train teams of bush regenerators and natural resource managers in erosion control techniques.
-Ensure adequate supplies can be obtained in the event of isolation following fire Design a post-bushfire plan based on the effectiveness of each technique, considering that some events are difficult or impossible to control and are likely to overwhelm most treatments
+- Train teams of bush regenerators and natural resource managers in erosion control techniques.
+Ensure adequate supplies can be obtained in the event of isolation following fire - Design a post-bushfire plan based on the effectiveness of each technique, considering that some events are difficult or impossible to control and are likely to overwhelm most treatments

-• Debris flow mapping to evaluate the impact and prioritise locations for recovery action

-• Implement a post-bushfire erosion control plan designed during the Preparation phase

-• Evaluate the need for restoration efforts and implement a prioritisation scheme to allocate post-disaster funds in the most effective way
+- Debris flow mapping to evaluate the impact and prioritise locations for recovery action - Implement a post-bushfire erosion control plan designed during the Preparation phase - Evaluate the need for restoration efforts and implement a prioritisation scheme to allocate post-disaster funds in the most effective way - Consider flood gate remediation/removal on coastal flood plains, particularly after periods of drought, to mitigate blackwater events

-• Monitor natural recovery

-• If intervention is needed, implement habitat restoration techniques and potential wildlife translocation to better habitats
+- Monitor natural recovery - If intervention is needed, implement habitat restoration techniques and potential wildlife translocation to better habitats